martinliu/acme-zabbix/README.md

 ## Module Description
 It will confgure Zabbix server ip address in configuration file and keeping zabbix agent service runing.
+ACME is demo company name in this SOE demo.

 ## Setup